aperiosoftware/astropy-timeseries/docs/timeseries/index.rst

 Comparison to other packages
 ----------------------------

-The `astropy.timeseries` package is not the only package to provide functionality related to time series.
+The `astropy_timeseries` package is not the only package to provide functionality related to time series.
 For example, another notable package is `pandas <https://pandas.pydata.org/>`_, which provides a :class:`pandas.DataFrame` class.
-The main benefits of `astropy.timeseries` in the context of astronomical research are the following:
+The main benefits of `astropy_timeseries` in the context of astronomical research are the following:

 * The time column is a |Time| object that supports very high precision